Mars: War Logs: Plot

+Throughout the story, Roy is accompanied by a variety of characters, which include Mary, a mentally unstable technomancer and former apprentice of Sean; Tenacity, a notorious bounty hunter and Roy's former partner in crime; Judy, an idealistic member of the resistance and Marco's second-in-command; and Devotion, Gen. Grant's personal aide who serves him as a spy and assassin.
+Based on player's choices, Mary, Judy and Devotion can become Roy's romantic interests, with Mary available to be romanced in both story lines, and Judy and Devotion being exclusive to whichever faction Roy joins in the latter half of the game.

 Reception

-Mars: War Logs has received mixed reception, with PC version scoring 59 out of 100 on Metacritic, based on 32 reviews, and 59.50% on GameRankings, based on 20 reviews, Xbox 360 version scoring 61 out of 100, based on 6 reviews, and 61.67%, based on 6 reviews, while PlayStation 3 version scored 60.00%, based on 2 reviews.
+Mars: War Logs received a mixed reception, with the PC version scoring 59 out of 100 on Metacritic based on 32 reviews and 59.50% on GameRankings based on 20 reviews.
+The Xbox 360 version scored 61 out of 100 based on six reviews on Metacritic, and 61.67% based on six reviews on GameRankings, while the PlayStation 3 version scored 60.00% based on two reviews on GameRankings.

 IGN praised the game as one that "shoots for the moon", saying it is "an attempt to pull off an epic in the style of Mass Effect or The Witcher 2 on a fraction of the budget."
-However they criticized the game's clumsily handled story line, silly "virtue" names like Morality or Charity, stiff characters and a lack of focus but stated that while it "isn't a great RPG, it is at least the seed of one – and a seed with some surprisingly green shoots sticking out of it."
+However, they criticized the game's "clumsily" handled story line, silly "virtue" names like Morality or Charity, stiff characters and a lack of focus, but stated that while it "isn't a great RPG, it is at least the seed of one – and a seed with some surprisingly green shoots sticking out of it."
 PC Gamer bemoaned the need to constantly "wrestle with an exuberant camera" and joked that the "combat can't remember if this is a third-person game or one where you don't really need to see anything at all."
 They also criticized the UI design, "stance" gimmick, uncanny valley facial animation, subtlety-free script, and a rushed final act.
 PC Gamer recommended the game however, saying "you should consider Mars: War Logs – a budget title that's more entertaining than all my complaints about it would seem to imply.
 There's also a B-movie charm.
 It's clumsily goodhearted, and has a couple of great moments where you feel like you're affecting the world.
 Every bit of it needs more time and money, but it's something of a surprise to find that I left the game genuinely fond of its big, fractionally-realised ambition."